Best Cheap Tortilla Chips

-Cheap tortilla chips are a staple of social gatherings far and wide.
-From football Sundays to family get-togethers, these crunchy crisps make an appearance alongside guacamole, seven-layer-dip, queso, and the best cheap salsa.
+Tortilla chips are a staple of social gatherings far and wide.
+From football Sundays to family get-togethers, the crunchy crisps make appearances alongside guacamole, seven-layer-dip, queso, and salsa.
 Tasty versions of this party food are readily available at mouthwateringly low prices.
-We gathered a group of 11 hungry chip lovers to taste-test 14 common brands of cheap tortilla snacks.
-Here's the scoop on which cheap chips won out in a hands-on, side-by-side comparison.
+We gathered a group of hungry chip lovers to taste-test 13 common brands of tortilla snacks, from Frito-Lay's Tostitos and Santitas to Trader Joe's and Costco's Kirkland Signature.
+Here's the scoop on which cheap tortilla chips won out in a blind test.

 Read Review and Compare Prices »